yangwao/hackerdome.xyz/content/post/about.md

 Hackerdome will be one of very first **true** [hackerhouse residency ](https://wiki.hackerspaces.org/Hackbase) [(coliving)](https://en.wikipedia.org/wiki/Coliving)

-Great shelter with friendly-apes and secure food supply for your great ideas [located in Central Europe, Bratislava, Slovakia](https://www.google.com/maps?q=Central+Europe,+Bratislava,+Slovakia)
+Great shelter with friendly-apes and secure food supply for your great ideas [located in Central Europe, Slovakia, Bratislava](https://www.google.com/maps?q=Central+Europe,+Bratislava,+Slovakia)

-Affiliated with local hackerspace [Progressbar](https://progressbar.sk) and also with friends at [Base48](http://base48.cz) & [ParalelniPolis](https://www.paralelnipolis.cz/en/)
+Literally, it would be house with dome on top of it.

-*Now WorkInProgress, opening 2016/2017, but contact me for beta-run*
+ **HackerDome is now WorkInProgress**, *opening 2016/2017*, but you can *contact me for beta-run*

 ### Features
 * Fast Internet (500/30 Mbit) (now 50/5)